alan-turing-institute/environmental-ds-book/book/welcome.md

 # Welcome

-_The Environmental Data Science_ book is a  **living**, **open** and **community-driven** online resource to showcase and increase the awareness of open-source tools for collaborative, reproducible and transparent Environmental Data Science.
+_The Environmental Data Science_ book is a  **living**, **open** and **community-driven** online resource to showcase and increase the awareness of data, research and open-source tools for collaborative, reproducible and transparent Environmental Data Science.

 ```{figure} figures/welcome.jpg
 ---